tccole23/latin102/translation1.md

 C. Translation
 Please translate the passgae into idiomatic English.

 When Hercules had come to King Dexamenus and he had violated his daughter Deianira, he wanted to marry her.
 When Hercules had gone away, the centaur Eurytion sought Deianira as a wife.
-Since her father was afraid of the centaurs, he promised
+Since her father was afraid of the centaurs, he promised to give her to him.